mozilla/fireplay-sublime/README.md

   ```
   fireplay_firefox: true,
   ```
 4. In Firefox, open the Developer toolbar by going to `Tools`⟶ `Web Developer`⟶ `Developer toolbar`.
 A command line prompt will open at the bottom of the browser.
-Focus in it and type `listen`, then press `ENTER`.
+Focus on it and type `listen`, then press `ENTER`.
 5. You should now be able to live edit CSS and HTML from Sublime.

+Unfortunately, you have to do that every time you close and reopen the browser as the setting is not remembered between sessions.

 * * *